2023 Summer Season Courses

 Day 2 – Snow & Ice • Glacier Travel & Ice Skills Foundation

-- 0800hrs - Group Departure for Athabasca Glacier and Field Day
+- 0800hrs - Meet at Athabasca Glacier for the Field Day

 - 0900 - 1600hrs - Approach Field Day Site on Athabasca Glacier.
 Skills delivered will include the following: